saltyorg/docs/docs/reference/domain.md

     If you want Saltbox to work with Cloudflare and automate setting up DNS, you need to:

     1. Set up Cloudflare as your DNS provider
-    2. Get a (free) Cloudflare Global API Key
+    2. Retrieve the preferred Cloudflare Global API Key, or create a scoped API token
-    3. Enter that Global API key into the Saltbox settings
+    3. Enter the selected credentials into the Saltbox settings
     4.  run the saltbox install, during which all the required subdomains will be created at Cloudflare for you
     5.  do some optional post-install adjustments.